hack-to-distinguished/tank_squared/README.md

 ### Development
 Ideas/Possible Development paths:
 - Large background that goes off screen.
 When the player moves, he can discover more of the background.

+### We are currently working on:
+[ ] Implementing Bullet Tragectory
+[ ] Collisions between players and environment
+[ ] Functional game screens/loops
+[ ] Animations for both players and environment
+[ ] Update Sprites for players, background and other props [ ] Implement Keyboard setups for local players

+### Possible features:

+[ ] Mutliplayer functionality between different computers [ ] Terrain destruction
+[ ] Coin System with additional Shop for purchases